The Taking of Pelham One Two Three (1974 film): Critical reception

-Roger Ebert's contemporary review gave the film 3 out of a possible 4 stars.
-He praised the film's "unforced realism", and the supporting characters who elevated what could have been a predictable crime thriller: "we care about the people not the plot mechanics.
+Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4.
+He praised the film's "unforced realism" and the supporting characters who elevated what could have been a predictable crime thriller: "We care about the people not the plot mechanics.
 And what could have been formula trash turns out to be fairly classy trash, after all."

-Gene Siskel also gave the film 3 out of 4 stars, describing it as a "solid new thriller laced with equal amounts of tension and comedy."
+Gene Siskel of the Chicago Tribune also gave the film 3 stars out of 4, describing it as a "solid new thriller laced with equal amounts of tension and comedy".